TaleSpire-Modding/MaxDrawDistancePlugin/README.md

 ## Install

-Currently you need to either follow the build guide down below or use the R2ModMan.
+Currently, you need to either follow the build guide down below or use the R2ModMan.

 ## Usage
 The config of this plugin allows to adjust your draw distance using a float.

 ## Changelog
 ```
+- 1.4.5: Cleanup dependencies
 - 1.4.4: Logging update
 - 1.4.3: Fix icon and readme deploy
 - 1.4.2: Extract PowerShell into GithubAction (Pipeline work)